Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Applications

 where $A\in\mathbb{C}^{d_{\mathbb{A}}\times d_{\mathbb{B}}}$ is the \emph{coefficient matrix} of $|\psi\rangle$ in the chosen product basis.
 In these coordinates, sampling a Haar-random bipartite pure state is equivalent to sampling a random matrix

 and normalising in Hilbert-Schmidt (Frobenius) norm,

 so that $|\psi\rangle=\mathrm{vec}(A)$ is Haar distributed on $\mathbb{S}(\mathcal{H})$.

-We now generate a large ensemble of Haar-random pure states, construct reduced transition matrices \(\tau_\mathbb{A}^{1|2}\) as in \cref{UISVDprepost} using random pairs and, for each, compute left-, right- and bi- Unit-Invariant entanglement entropies $S^\mathrm{L}, S^\mathrm{R}$ and $S^\mathrm{B}$.
+We now generate a large ensemble of Haar-random pure states, construct reduced transition matrices \(\tau_\mathbb{A}^{1|2}\) as in \cref{UISVDprepost} using random pairs and, for each, compute left-, right-, and bi-Unit-Invariant SVD entropies $S^\mathrm{L}, S^\mathrm{R}$, and $S^\mathrm{B}$.
 For comparison, we also compute the usual bipartite entanglement entropy $S^\mathrm{E}$ from each single Haar-random pure state \(\vert \psi \rangle \in \mathcal{H}\) in the ensemble, as well as SVD entropy $S^\mathrm{SVD}$, following similar analysis in \cite{Parzygnat:2023avh}.
 Probability distributions for all these measures are shown in \cref{figure:haar}.
-We conclude that scale invariant distributions qualitatively have similar character to the standard ones; they have Gaussian-like shapes, while their averages are shifted towards higher values as
+We conclude that the scale-invariant distributions have a qualitatively similar character to the standard ones; i.e., they have Gaussian-like shapes, while their \emph{averages} are shifted towards higher values with